 Salary: Medicare Benefits Scheme

-- Flexible work days and hours scheduled around your commitments (minimum of 4 hours per/week commitment);
+- Flexible work days and hours scheduled around your commitments

 - Administrative support, including billing and appointment bookings;